robren/dotfiles/README.md

 This contains some of my more useful dotfiles in a folder structure which lends itself to be easily used by a utility called Gnu stow.
 The stow utility can be used to create symlinks from both the home directory and other subdirectories e.g ~/.config to configuration files contained here.
 My previous technique was a custom shell script to create the nexessary sym links.

+## Install-notes

+This includes details of what to install to get a cool looking prompt yet not have to use something like oh-my-zsh.

 ## How to populate the dotfiles on a new machine.

 This assumes that  stow has been installed